Furnace Repair Checklist

 - Find the breaker titled “furnace” or “heat,” and ensure it’s moved to “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

-- Using one hand, firmly turn the breaker to the “on” spot.
-If the breaker instantly trips and pops back to “off,” leave it alone and contact an expert from Moyer Total Indoor Comfort at 484-646-3363 immediately.
+- Using one hand, firmly turn the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact an expert from Moyer Total Indoor Comfort at 484-646-3363 immediately.

 It doesn’t matter how old your furnace is or what brand it is, it has at minimum one regular wall switch situated on or by it.